VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-09-27 Meeting Notes.md

 My Summary of Feedback: Because the arms are at the back of the base, stacking corner goals will be difficult because the wheels base will run into the wall, so making a stack will take a long time.

 ## Homework
 Incorporate feedback into designs and get familiar with SnapCAD.
+Also, review scoring rules in the game manual.

 ## Plan for Next Meeting
 Form pairs and start developing two designs.